tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 | where certificate.not_valid_after > now()
 ```

+Analysis:

-This example shows the benefit of native time types (and Tenzir's rich type
+- This example shows the benefit of native time types (and Tenzir's rich type
   system in general).

 - TQL's [type system](/data-model/type-system) has first-class support for times
   and durations.